9gustin/react-notion-render/README.md

 That function now are the same that renderBlocks.
 I recommend to use renderBlocks.
 Maybe in the future this render function would change.

-## Upgrades:
+## Contributions:
-If you find a bug, or want to suggest a feature you can create a [New Issue](https://github.com/9gustin/react-notion-render/issues/new) with that and i will analyze, feel free to create issues.
-Same if you want to contribute with something you can fork this repo and then make an PR with your feature ;)
+If you find a bug, or want to suggest a feature you can create a [New Issue](https://github.com/9gustin/react-notion-render/issues/new) and will be analized. **Contributions of any kind welcome!**

 ## License